Eirenis-GNU-Linux/.github/profile/README.md

 #### Features
-- Uses up to 400MB of RAM
+- 400MB of RAM is required to start
 - Many programs to create
 - Completely free and opensource